 Don’t encourage this type of behavior!

 Ice from beer tubs and drink bins is not sanitary for drinking.
-With so many different hands dipping in and out of those containers, dirt and all kinds of contaminants can end up mixing with your ice.
+With so many different hands dipping in and out of those containers, dirt and all kinds of contaminants end up mixing with the ice.

 Make Sure You Have Plenty of Towels

-You should also keep towels near ice bins.
+You should also keep towels near the ice bins.
 One common party foul is forcing guests to reach into a bin of half melted ice and pulling out a soaking wet bottle.
 This leaves guests with wet, cold hands and water all over the place.
-By putting plenty of towels around an ice bin, you can make sure no one has to endure a wet handshake.
+With a towel present, guests won’t have to endure a wet handshake.